 Probable Cause for a OUI Charge

 Because of this, most charges related to prescription medication are based on probable cause.
-What this means is that you were pulled over and charged on the suspicion of impairment based on erratic driving.
+Meaning you were pulled over and charged on the suspicion of impairment based on erratic driving.
 However, the charge must still be proved in court.

-In Massachusetts The Burden of Proof Is On The Prosecution
+The Burden of Proof Is Always On The Prosecution

 You may also contend that the arresting officer did not follow correct procedure, which would invalidate your arrest if proven.
 The best choice, however, in defending yourself against a prescription medication driving charge is to hire an experienced criminal defense attorney.

 Being charged with operating under the influence of prescription drugs can be one of the most stressful, life affecting circumstances you can find yourself in.

 The use of prescription drugs has been on the rise for many years.
 Prescription medications are beneficial and even life-saving, however some can be very addicting.